srl-ethz/diffPD_sim2real/README.md

 - `rotating_deformable_3d` solves the dynamic motion of a 3D cube in a rotational frame.

 ### Collisions
-- `collision_3d` shows a 3D cuboid hitting on the ground solved with an option to choose either explicit or implicit penalty force.
+- `collision_3d` shows a 3D cuboid hitting on the ground with an implicit penalty force.
 The simulation is done with Newton-PCG, Newton-Cholesky, and PD.
 In the end, it will play three videos of almost identical motions, which also cross-validates the implementations of these three simulation methods.
-With the explicit method, the jumper gains more and more energy by hitting the ground.
 With the implicit method, the jumper becomes damped and a bit sticky.

 ### Demos
 - `benchmark_3d` compares and reports the time cost of one forward call and one backward call in Newton-PCG, Newton-Cholesky, and PD.
 Below is the time cost on a benchmark cantilever beam with 4131 DoFs.
 We simulated the example for 30 frames with dt = `0.03`. `forward` and `backward` indicates the time cost for forward simulation (30 frames in total) and back propagation respectively.
 This result was generated with `OMP_NUM_THREADS=4`.